 Amazon is set to launch a new Fire Stick with 4K on November 14, so we're likely to see a reduction on the current model this winter.

 For now, the Amazon Fire TV Stick with 1st Gen Alexa Voice Remote costs £40 at most retailers, including Amazon.
 If you're not too bothered about 4K support and have been thinking about picking up a TV streaming device, then this could be a great opportunity.
 We think that £30 or less would be a good deal, so keep your eyes peeled.

 Tempted by the Apple Airpods?
 These wireless in-ear headphones were discounted last Black Friday, so keep a look out this year.
 They typically cost around £159, though we've seen them for around £130 on Amazon.
 See our for our expert verdict on sound quality.

 In September, Sony unveiled a follow-up to its WH-1000XM2 headphones – the WH-1000XM3 headphones.
 We wouldn't be surprised to see the older set treated to a price reduction around Black Friday.
 Typically, these headphones are priced between £250 to £330.
 If you spot them for under £250 during Black Friday, it could be a good time to buy.

 There's no shortage of cut-price Bluetooth speakers over the winter sales period.
 With the Ultimate Ears Boom 3 speaker being released in September, we expect to see the Ultimate Ears Boom 2 on offer.
 It is designed to be the perfect travel companion, boasting an impressive battery life and a body that is water-, dirt- and shock-proof.
 It typically costs £85-100, so if you see it for less than £85 you're getting a decent deal.
 Did the Boom leave our test lab with a Best Buy sticker?
-Our Ultimate Ears Boom 2 review has the answer.
+Our has the answer.